 During this age we must, of course, exercise the mind on other things besides Latin grammar.
 Observation and memory are the faculties most lively at this period; and if we are to learn a contemporary foreign language we should begin now, before the facial and mental muscles become rebellious to strange intonations.
 Spoken French or German can be practised alongside the grammatical discipline of the Latin. – Lost Tools of Learning, p.
 10.

 There are several ways you can learn Latin.
 You can learn through apps, books, or a combination of the two.
 You can also find selected courses online.
 Here are some popular books on learning these languages you might be interested in:

 - Learning Latin the Ancient Way

 - Getting Started with Latin: Beginning Latin for Homeschoolers and Self-Taught Students of Any Age (English and Latin Edition)

 It seems an unfortunate thing that we call Latin a ‘dead language’.
 Latin isn’t dead.
 It has just evolved into other languages.
 I believe they may not be spoken very often, but they’re definitely not completely dead.
-There are many useful reasons you’d learn a dead language like Latin or even ancient Greek.
+There are many useful reasons you’d learn a dead language like Latin.
 It is for these reasons that you should be encouraged to learn these great languages.